-The Jet Administration Console is a user interface which makes it easy for administrators to create and manage the information in the Services Database when the Jet Service Tier (a set of Windows services used by Jet Reports and Jet Analytics dashboards) is used.
+The Jet Administration Console is a user interface that makes it easy for administrators to create and manage the information in the Services Database when the Jet Service Tier (a set of Windows services used by Jet Reports and Jet Analytics dashboards) is used.

-- Define user permissions
+- User permissions

 - The Jet Service Tier and Jet Administration Console must be installed.
-Please see related KB articles on this

 - Users must be on Jet Reports version 2015 or later.